 Generally speaking, a solar photovoltaic (PV) system can be used to power any household system or appliance that uses electricity.
 In the smallest case, you can use a solar water heating system.

-It depends on where you live and what type of panels you're installing.
+It depends on your location and what type of panels you're installing.
 With the winter months in South Carolina being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.